ljunggren/boozang-docs/README.md

 ![notifications](images/notifications.png)

 This view allows a user to set up email notifications for a report.
-It means that every time a test is run from the command line any users that have subscribed to notifications will receive the report in his/her mailbox.
+It means that every time a test is run from the command line, any users that have subscribed to notifications will receive the report in his/her mailbox.
 To test out the notifications from the tool, make sure to run the test in Automation play mode.
 This will trigger the notifications.

-*Tip: A user can only set up his/her won email notifications.
-This allows team collaborators to opt-in and opt-out from report emails, and prevents un-wanted spamming.*
+*Tip: A user can only set up his/her own email notifications.
+This allows team collaborators to opt-in and opt-out from report email, and prevents unwanted spamming.*

 # Other tool views